 The Dos and Don’ts of a Bathroom Remodel

-A bathroom remodel can be a stressful endeavor, whether it’s a DIY job or you hire a professional.
-However, when done right, the payoff can be enormous.
+A bathroom remodel can be a stressful endeavor, whether it's a DIY job or you hire a professional.
+However, when done right, the payoff can be significant.

-Do choose the right surfaces for a bathroom.
 The surfaces you choose for your bathroom remodel should not only contribute to the overall aesthetic, they should be able to handle plenty of moisture.
-Porcelain tile is a favorite among bathroom designers when it comes to not only flooring, but walls and sinks because it resists staining, bacteria and odors, according to Build Direct.
+Porcelain tile is a favorite among bathroom designers when it comes to not only flooring, but walls and bathroom sinks because it resists staining, bacteria and odors, according to Build Direct.
 A tip: Opt for larger tiles to minimize grout lines and make upkeep easier.